 This rosé is a standout, genre-defining wine from Wiston Estate for me – a pretty great feat considering the line-up is uniformly outstanding!

 The wine has a delicate pale salmon colour, only just a rosé by colour, which we learnt on the night was due to the fact that the juice was never intended to be a rosé!
 Picked late in the turbulent 2011 vintage, the low yield but ripe Pinot Noir grapes extracted not only vibrant red fruit character, but also colour – despite the gentle efforts of the Coquard press.

 This mature rosé has a gentle and eloquent nose – sweet brioche, biscuit and hints of nut with the merest hint of raspberry.

 On the palate the acidity has softened a little, but is still brisk and lively.
-The bubbles fine and creamy, leading to an immensely rounded mid taste where the red cherry and raspberry flavours are still singing.
-Lovely cranberry tang and hints of nut and biscuit on the finish.
+The bubbles are fine and creamy, leading to an immensely rounded mid-taste where the red cherry and raspberry flavours are still singing.
+There is a lovely cranberry tang and hints of nut and biscuit on the finish.

 Wiston Rosé Vintage 2014

-Following up on the stunning 2011 was not going to be an easy task admitted Dermot, but the famously superb vintage of 2014 delivered red grapes that Dermot felt had the potential to live up to the ‘14’s legacy.
+Following up on the stunning 2011 was not going to be an easy task, admitted Dermot, but the famously superb vintage of 2014 delivered red grapes that Dermot felt had the potential to live up to that year's legacy.

-Youthful, rich red fruit aromas of cherry, raspberry with spiced, perhaps even slightly medicinal notes of clove, cinnamon & cardamom.
+There are youthful, rich red fruit aromas of cherry and raspberry, with spiced, perhaps even slightly medicinal notes of clove, cinnamon & cardamom.